What is the Lowest Body Fat Percentage?

 There are 3 types of body fat: essential fat, subcutaneous fat, and visceral fat.

-Essential fat is the fat we need to survive, providing us with insulation, organ protection, and allowing us to absorb key vitamins.
+Essential fat represents the minimum amount of fat we need to survive.
+We need enough body fat for insulation, organ protection, and to allow us to absorb key vitamins.

 Subcutaneous fat is the fat we find lying directly under our skin and is the type of fat we refer to when we talking about fat loss.